aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 This search relies on the presence in the Knowledge Base of: (1) Definitions that detail the effects of an Event alongside the kind of doer, and also on (2) the presence of Potentials that specify the possibility of an Event under a given circumstance and its duration.

-=== The `plan()` function
+=== The `plan()` function <planFunction>

-The function `plan()` is responsible for carrying out this kind of heuristic search when needed; `plan()` takes an Order (agent and goal), a Knowledge Base, and a maximum duration (in seconds) of the plan to be found.
+The `plan()` function is responsible for carrying out this kind of heuristic search when needed; `plan()` takes an Order (agent and goal), a Knowledge Base, and a maximum duration (in seconds) of the plan to be found.

-Searching for the plan's steps works like this: (1) the goal expression is applied to the Knowledge Base (TELL) to produce a new "target" Knowledge Base that represents the world "as it should be".
-(2) a numerical error term is computed, this represents the difference between the desired state of the world model (contained in the target Knowledge Base) and the current state of the world model (contained in the old, original Knowledge Base).
-(3) all of the actions that the agent could perform are retrieved.
+Searching for the plan's steps works as follows:

+(1) The goal expression is applied to the Knowledge Base (TELL) to produce a new "target" Knowledge Base that represents the world "as it should be".

+(2) A numerical error term is computed, which represents the difference between the desired state of the world model (contained in the target Knowledge Base) and the current state of the world model (contained in the old, original Knowledge Base).

+(3) All of the actions that the agent could perform are retrieved.
 For simplicity, it is assumed that they coincide with the Potentials where the (kind of the) agent appears as a subject.

-(4) each of these (possibly useful) actions is tried separately for effectiveness.
+(4) Each of these (possibly useful) actions is tried separately for effectiveness.
 An action is applied to the old Knowledge Base (TELL) and the error term is recomputed.
 If the new error term is less than the old one, then the action is deemed "useful", else it is not.

-(5) if the list of "useful" actions is empty, then the function errors out.
-(6) If the _precondition_ for any of the "useful" actions is still false, then the precondition is issued as an intermediate order (`plan()` is a recursive function).
-(7) Else every "useful" action can already be performed by the agent.
-We update the list of steps, the duration of the plan and the Knowledge Base.
+(5) If the list of "useful" actions is empty, then the function returns an error value (because the possibility of generating any plan is precluded).

+(6) If the _precondition_ for any of the "useful" actions is still false, then the _precondition_ is issued as an intermediate order (`plan()` is a recursive function).

+(7) Otherwise, every "useful" action can already be performed by the agent.
+The list of steps, the duration of the plan, and the Knowledge Base are all updated.

 The `plan()` function also has to foresee two special (but important) cases: (1) if the goal is already accomplished then the function returns the list of accumulated steps, this is the base case of the recursive algorithm; and (2) if the maximum duration set for the plan is ever exceeded, then the function also returns the accumulated list of steps, even if they do not accomplish the goal in this case.